-Council has appointed Public Interest Disclosure Officers primarily to be a contact point for confidential general advice on the operation of the Act.
+Council may appointPublic Interest Disclosure Officers primarily to be a contact point for confidential general advice on the operation of the Act.
 Public Interest Disclosure Officers may also receive disclosures made internally within Council or from external sources.

 The Public Interest Disclosure Officer will: